fracpete/employees-db-sqlite/README.md

   the database
 * decompress it: `gunzip employees_db-full-1.0.6.db.gz`
 * open/access it with your favorite database tool (eg [DBeaver](https://dbeaver.io/))

+## Disclaimer
+To the best of my knowledge, this data is fabricated and it does not correspond to real people.
+Any similarity to existing people is purely coincidental.

 ## License
 This work is licensed under the Creative Commons Attribution-Share Alike 3.0